sirjaren/redoflacs/README.md

 # redoflacs

-**redoflacs** is a parallel BASH command-line tool for managing a collection of FLAC audio files.
-It can re-compress FLACs to maximize compression, verify and repair their integrity, and organize or clean up metadata (tags and embedded artwork) in bulk.
-By utilizing multi-core processing, redoflacs can perform these operations quickly on large libraries of music.
+`redoflacs` is a parallel BASH command-line tool for managing a collection of FLAC audio files.
+It can re-compress FLACs to maximize compression, verify and their integrity, and organize or clean up metadata (tags and embedded artwork) in bulk.
+By utilizing multi-core processing, `redoflacs` can perform these operations quickly on large libraries of music.

 ## Features